This page was machine translated and may contain errors.

 Giving children dreams!
 Youth soccer tournament held

-In order to inspire children and promote their healthy development and improve the level of soccer in the region, we are holding the "Hokusetsu District Gamba Cup Boys and Girls Soccer Tournament Supported by Dimps" with the cooperation of the soccer federations and associations of the seven cities and two towns in the Hokusetsu region and Dimps Co., Ltd.
+In order to inspire children and promote their healthy development and improve the level of soccer in the region, we are holding the "Hokusetsu District Gamba Cup Boys' and Girls' Soccer Tournament Supported by Dimps" with the cooperation of the soccer federations and associations of the seven cities and two towns in the Hokusetsu region and Dimps Co., Ltd.

 This tournament started in 1997 and has become a dream stage for children every year.
 Ten teams representing each city and town enter the tournament, and in the preliminary league they are divided into two groups and play a round-robin tournament.
 The top teams from each group will compete in the final as an opening match for GAMBA OSAKA's home game.
 We will continue to hold this tournament in the future with the cooperation of many people.

-• Teams representing Hokusetsu come together
+• Ten teams representing Hokusetsu come together

-Teams representing Hokusetsu come together
+Ten teams representing Hokusetsu come together

 GAMBA OSAKA Osaka Scanbio Cup Supported by S-Pool Plus